learning-software-engineering/learning-software-engineering.github.io/Topics/Tech_Stacks/Tanstack_Table.md

 }
 ```

+For resources on all the various types of options you can pass to Tanstack table, see [here](https://tanstack.com/table/v8/docs/api/core/table)

 For the final implementation, we need to render the table in the return function.

 In the return function of the DogTable component, add the following code: